Food Contest – Registration Closed for 2019

-Thursday, May 31, 2018
+Thursday, May 31, 2019

-The Ohio Signature Food Contest isn't just for dreamers, it's for doers.
+Co-sponsored by CIFT and the Ohio Farm Bureau, the Ohio Signature Food Contest isn't just for dreamers, it's for doers.
 It's for those that want to take their food product idea and make it store shelf or restaurant ready.

 Don't have a business model?
 No problem.
 Products do not need to be fully designed or ready for market, rather an ability to communicate a specific vision.
 The technical assistance aspect of the award will provide guidance toward a finished product.

 Contact Paula Ray at 419-535-6000, ext.
 117 or firstname.lastname@example.org for more information.

 - Must reside in Ohio.

 - Multiple applications can be submitted but only one per product category.

 - Applicants must provide samples of the product and discuss market opportunities and business plan to a panel of judges.